tylerjryan/react-firebase-material-starter/README.md

 - Dev/prod configuration
 - ESLint configuration

-The starter template for this project, created by Tyler Ryan.
-It is an extension of Create React App.
-To learn more, check out the [repository](https://github.com/tylerjryan/react-firebase-material-starter).
-This project was bootstrapped with [React Firebase Material Starter](https://github.com/tylerjryan/react-firebase-material-starter) by Tyler Ryan.

 ---

 ## Getting Started

-The intended usage of the repo is to clone it as a starting point for a new project.
+The intended usage of this repo is to clone it as a starting point for a new project.

 Here are the recommended getting started steps: